The AAPI Heroes (and Villains!) of DC Comics

 Of course, there are always more characters in the DC Comics universe to be celebrated.
 These AAPI heroes, antiheroes, and super-powered individuals are just some of the most noteworthy additions to the roster!

 Who is your favorite AAPI character from DC Comics?
 Did we miss someone?
-Keep the conversation going over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!
+Keep the conversation going with other DC fans over at Sideshow Social Network or at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!